gundb/onward/README.md

 - `opt` as `true` aggregates into an `{full: true}` where

   - `opt.full` is `true` gives you the full node back on every call rather than only what has changed.

+##Warning

+This is intended for when you are using GUN in a document oriented way, if you use it with graph or relational based data it might result in an infinite loop or loading your entire dataset!